In this comparison, we’ll be looking at two of the best performing iRobot robot vacuums, the

 With that said, I like the wide extractors and relocated side brush that spins slower since it won’t scatter as much debris.

-The 980 cleans well, but it lags at the efficiency aspect with the narrower cleaning path and faster-spinning side brush.
+The Roomba 980 cleans well, but it lags with efficiency since it has a narrow cleaning path and a faster-spinning side brush.

 3. Dustbin design and capacity

 The Roomba 980 has the larger dustbin at 600-ml, a hundred more than the S9’s 500-ml volume.